vatlab/vat-docs/content/Documentation/vtools Commands/show.md

 *   Use option `--limit` to limit the number of annotation database displayed, or
 *   Use option `-v 0` to suppress descriptions of databases.

-(:toggleexample Examples: Show all annotation databases:) Show all annotation databases.
+<details><summary> Examples: Show all annotation databases</summary> Show all annotation databases.
 With this command, `variant tools` connects to its ftp server and list all available annotation databases.